 The City of Millersburg, Oregon was incorporated in 1974 under the provisions of the Oregon Statutes.
 The City offers a beautiful eleven-acre park with a large shelter for year-round use.
 It boasts of a volleyball court, a jogging path, a tennis court, and an outdoor basketball court.
 Two baseball fields, playground equipment, and horseshoe pits round out the park amenities.
-With a population of 1,620 and growing, Millersburg gives you that country feeling with big city facilities nearby.
-The City is headed by a City Council and Mayor who are responsible for rule-making, budget preparation and enforcement, expenditure approval, and hiring of the City management personnel.
-The Mayor and four City Council members are elected by vote of the general public.
+With a population of 2,615 and growing, Millersburg gives you that country feeling with big city facilities nearby.
+The City utilizes the council-manager form of government.
+Under the Council-Manager form of government, the City Council provides the policy direction to the City Manager who is responsible for administering City operations such as budget preparation and enforcement, expenditure approval, and hiring of City personnel.
+The five member City Council are elected by a vote of the general public.
+The Mayor is elected by a vote of the City Council.